ska-sa/katsdpimager/doc/user.rst

-   In the final image, pixels corresponding to points in the primary beam with less than this amount of power are discarded when using :opt:`--primary-beam`.
+   In the final image, pixels corresponding to points in the primary beam with less than this amount of power are discarded when using :option:`--primary-beam`.
 This avoids polluting the image with high levels of noise from the null of the primary beam.
 Note that this only affects the output; sufficiently bright sources in the null will still be cleaned.